-For more than 40 years Johnny's Selected Seeds has been helping families and friends to feed one another.
+For over 50 years Johnny's Selected Seeds has been helping families and friends to feed one another.
 Everything we do here is focused on helping you have a successful growing experience.
 We understand that putting the seeds in the ground is but a small part of your total investment of time, energy, and money.
-When you buy from Johnny's, you can be confident that the seeds you are planting are fresh, vital, and of superior quality — we guarantee it .
+When you buy from Johnny's, you can be confident that the seeds you are planting are fresh, vital, and of superior quality.
+We guarantee it.

 Agriculture and seeds provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners, and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically-engineered seeds or plants.
 The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families, or kingdoms, poses great biological risks as well as economic, political, and cultural threats.
 We feel that genetically engineered varieties have been insufficiently tested prior to public release.
 More research and testing are necessary to further assess the potential risks of genetically-engineered seeds.
 Further, we wish to support agricultural progress that leads to healthier soils, genetically diverse agricultural ecosystems, and, ultimately, healthy people and communities.

-We maintain an on-site seed lab, and partner only with certified industry seed labs for both our initial, regular cycle germination tests as per Federal Seed Act requirements.
+We maintain an on-site seed lab, and partner only with certified industry seed labs for both our initial and regular cycle germination tests as per Federal Seed Act requirements.
 Johnny's sets and maintains minimum germination requirements that consistently exceed Federal Seed Act minimum requirements.

 Pathology tests are completed only at certified outside labs following industry standards.